jchitpin/thinkdeck/README.md

 8. Carefully insert the on/off switch into the "cup holder" of the HDMI holder.
 9. Connect the USB splitter to the USB OTG cable.

-### Bottom chassis steps

-1. Connect the USB cable to the keyboard PCB and install into the bottom chassis.
-2. Route the USB A connector to the top chassis and in between the Raspberry Pi and HyperPixel, emerging just below the USB OTG connector.
-3. Secure the excess keyboard USB cabling inside the bottom chassis compartment using cable ties.
-4. Insert the keyboard divider into the bottom chassis to hide the excess keyboard USB cabling.
-5. Insert cardstock/paper spacers surrounding the keyboard if there is excess PCB wiggle room inside the bottom chassis.
-6. Connect the keyboard USB A header to the USB splitter.

 ### Finishing touches